Special Programs and Opportunities

 The De Pree Gallery features an annual Juried Student Show every fall semester.
 All Hope students, not just art majors, are invited to submit work in any media.
 The exhibition is juried by an outside juror selected by the faculty.
 The juror will speak select work for the exhibition and then give a talk about the works selected.
 The juror will also speak at the opening reception on their own personal work and methodologies.
 Works in the juried show can range from black and white photography to acrylic painting to mixed-media sculpture.

-Bring your work to the De Pree Gallery.
+Bring your work to the De Pree Gallery by HIGH NOON!
 Work must be labeled and ready to hang.
-Labels are available in the De Pree art office.
+Labels are available in the De Pree Art Office.

 Art Department Awards